-For fiscal 2018, fiscal 2019 and fiscal 2020, we generated net income of \$5.6 million, \$3.3 million and \$9.0 million, respectively.
+For fiscal 2019, fiscal 2020 and fiscal 2021, we generated net income of \$3.3 million, \$9.0 million and \$2.4 million, respectively.
 However, we have experienced net losses in prior years, including a net loss of \$2.1 million in fiscal 2017.
 Our ability to maintain or increase our profitability is subject to various factors, many of which are beyond our control.
 As we expand our operations, we anticipate that our operating expenses and capital expenditures will increase substantially in the foreseeable future as we continue to invest to increase our household penetration, customer base, supplier network, marketing channels and product portfolio, expand and enhance our processing, manufacturing and distribution facilities as needed, and hire additional crew members.
-Our expansion efforts may prove more expensive than we anticipate (including as a result of increases in equipment prices, which may be due to actual or threatened disruptions in our equipment supply chain relating to public health pandemics, such as COVID-19, trade wars or other factors), and we may not succeed in increasing our net revenue and margins sufficiently to offset the anticipated higher expenses.
-We have incurred significant expenses in connection with investing in our egg processing facility, our co-manufacturing and co-packing relationships, and obtaining and storing raw materials, and we will continue to incur significant expenses in developing our innovative products and marketing the products we offer.
+Our expansion efforts may prove more expensive than we anticipate (including as a result of increases in equipment prices or transportation costs, which may be due to actual or threatened disruptions in our supply chain relating to public health pandemics, such as COVID-19, trade wars or other factors), and we may not succeed in increasing our net revenue and margins sufficiently to offset the anticipated higher expenses.
+We have incurred significant expenses in connection with investing in our egg processing facility, our co-manufacturing and co-packing relationships, and obtaining and storing raw materials, and we will continue to incur significant expenses in developing and marketing products.
 In addition, many of our expenses, including the costs associated with our existing and any future processing and manufacturing facilities, are fixed.
-We also expect to incur significant additional legal, accounting and other expenses as a public company that we did not incur as a private company.
+We also expect to continue to incur significant additional legal, accounting and other expenses as a public company that we did not incur as a private company.
 If we fail to continue to grow our revenue at a greater rate than our costs and expenses, we may be unable to maintain or increase our profitability and may incur losses in the future.

-We have only recently expanded our product offerings beyond pasture-raised eggs, which makes it difficult to forecast our future results of operations.
+We have only recently expanded our product offerings beyond shell eggs and butter, which makes it difficult to forecast our future results of operations.

-We have only recently expanded our product offerings beyond pasture-raised eggs.
+We have only recently expanded our product offerings beyond shell eggs and butter.
 As a result of our limited experience managing multiple product lines, our ability to accurately forecast our future results of operations is limited and subject to a number of uncertainties, including our ability to plan for and model future growth.
 Our historical revenue growth should not be considered indicative of our future performance.
 Further, in future periods, our revenue growth could slow or our revenue could decline for a number of reasons, including slowing demand for our products, increasing competition, a decrease in the growth of our overall market, or our failure, for any reason, to continue to take advantage of growth opportunities.
 If our assumptions regarding these risks and uncertainties and our future revenue growth are incorrect or change, or if we do not address these risks successfully, our operating and financial results could differ materially from our expectations, and our business could suffer.